Benjamin-Wall/Advanced-Discord-Bot/README.md

 From kicking and banning people to giving roles for specific amounts of time, this Discord bot can be helpful for anyone who wants to learn how to make a discord.js bot, I made this so new users can also look at the methods used for certain commands and get some ideas for their Discord bot.

+## Getting Started

+* You will need [FFmpeg](https://www.ffmpeg.org/) for the play, stop and skip commands, because the ytdl-core package needs ffmpeg or it will not work.
+* Make a folder and git clone this repository: https://github.com/MrWall112/Advanced-Dicsord-Bot.git
+* Then type "npm install" to get the needed packages for the bot

 ## Commands

 NOTE: ignore the [ ] that just shows what should be there when entering the command